 Adopting a healthy lifestyle can help your body recover from treatment, reduce the side effects of treatment, including fatigue, that affect many cancer sufferers and reduce risk of relapse.
 Some find that changing lifestyle increases confidence in living with, or even controlling, their disease.
 For prostate cancer sufferers, lifestyle change can reduce the rate of PSA progression, an important indicator of the state of the disease.
 It's also important to remember that cancer survivors often have more health problems than people of similar age and background.
-Lifestyle changes, such as healthy eating and regular exercise, can
+Lifestyle changes, such as healthy eating and regular exercise (see p.
+40), can and do mitigate general health problems.
+For more information, see PCaSO 64 page booklet "Healthy Living" available as a printed copy or online at: https://pcaso.org/ forms-leaflets/pc122Healthylivingbooklet.pdf